Welcome to the Latin American Infrastructure Symposium

 New Dynamics of Leveraging Capital Pushes the PPP Model Forward

-While traditional bank financing remains strong, the project finance market has seen growth as the number of dedicated funds and vehicles available to institutional investors looking to deploy capital in the region have expanded.
+While traditional bank financing remains strong, the project finance market has seen growth as the number of dedicated funds and vehicles available to institutional investors have expanded.
 However, as institutional investors support private debt funds throughout Latin America, the funds themselves must be selective as they search for projects with favorable pricing and financing terms.

 Project developers are also in the favorable position of increasing their capacity for bond financings.
 In fact, project bond financing is a growing trend throughout the region as private equity and institutional investors become more acquainted with regional infrastructure investment risks, legal systems, government processes and how officials support infrastructure projects.